 Coated textiles such as PVC fabric and TPU are used across a wide range of industries.
 Medical products, boating supplies, industrial processes, and everyday things like pool liners and hospital mattresses.
 The advantage of these coatings is that they enable your products to last longer, confer water resistance, and increase durability in harsh conditions.

-If you are sourcing PVC alloy or PVC coated fabrics for a technical application, you know that the look, feel, and functionality of your end product are set by the quality of the textile you choose.
+If you are sourcing PVC alloy or PVC fabric for a technical application, you know that the look, feel, and functionality of your end product are set by the quality of the textile you choose.
 That’s why it’s so important that manufacturing businesses considering new suppliers for coated textiles carefully consider what they need.

 That includes both general factors, such as reliability and overall quality, as well as factors specific to the unique conditions and needs of the finished product.
 For example, manufacturers need to look for fabric that meets the unique functional goals for the end product, is tested based on a number of different international standards, and will address end consumer demand for responsible production.